 - Take photos.
 It’s vital to take photos of the scene, any injuries you sustained, and any property damage that occurred.
 Gathering as much evidence as possible can make it easier for your claim to get approved.

 Summer comes with a lot of fun activities, but also a lot of risks.
-If you or someone you love gets injured in an accident this summer, our Kansas City and Topeka personal injury attorneys are here to help.
+If you or someone you love gets injured in an accident this summer, our personal injury attorneys are here to help.
 It is in your best interest to work with a qualified attorney on cases like these, because there are often ins and outs of the law that only someone with seasoned legal experience can see and navigate.